 The National Environmental Management Act (Act 107 of 1998) generally known as "NEMA" is South Africa's overarching framework for environmental legislation.
 The NEMA Act sets out the principles of Integrated Environmental Management (IEM).
-NEMA aims to promote sustainable development, with wide-ranging implications for national, provincial, and local government.
+NEMA aims to promote sustainable development, with wideranging implications for national, provincial, and local government.
 Included amongst the key principles is that all development must be environmentally, economically and socially sustainable and that environmental management must place people and their needs at the forefront, and equitably serve their physical, developmental, psychological, cultural and social interest.
 Section 24 provides for the prohibition, restriction and control of activities which are likely to have a detrimental effect on the environment.
-While Section 28 of NEMA creates a general duty of care on every person, and "person" is very widely defined, to take reasonable measures to prevent significant pollution or degradation of the environment is authorised by law or cannot reasonably be avoided or stopped, to minimise and rectify such pollution or degradation of the environment.
+While Section 28 of NEMA creates a general duty of care on every person, and "person" is very widely defined, to take reasonable measures to prevent significant pollution or degradation of the environment from occurring, continuing or recurring, or, in so far as such harm to the environment is authorised by law or cannot reasonably be avoided or stopped, to minimise and rectify such pollution or degradation of the environment.